-The photograph my father had taken of my brother and me in front of the television set (Image 01, Part 01), would also act as a conceptual blueprint for VP2.
+The photograph my father had taken of my brother and me in front of the television set would also act as a conceptual blueprint for VP2.
 It was after all this particular black and white photograph, which evoked my recent realization of how the transmutable intersections that exist between memory, objects, technology, and humans, could trigger chimerical experiences.

 In an interview with Rosetta Brooks, Rauschenberg speaks of his process

-However, unlike Rauschenberg’s Combine Series, where the juxtaposition of objects were restricted to self-contained works, VP2 incorporated the objects into a site-specific, immersive, installation which encompassed an area of over nine thousand cubic feet (25’W x 15’H x 18’D) – integrating walls, ceiling, floor, windows, ceiling lights and radiators as integral parts of the accumulative surprise.
+However, unlike Rauschenberg’s Combine Series, where the juxtaposition of objects were restricted to self-contained works, VP2 incorporats the objects into a site-specific, immersive, installation, encompassing an area of over nine thousand cubic feet (25’W x 15’H x 18’D) – integrating walls, ceiling, floor, windows, ceiling lights and radiators as integral parts of the accumulative surprise.

-The merging of these elements made it difficult to distinguish where the intended real – the building’s architecture and fixed objects began, and where those fictionalized and/or inserted by the artist ended.
+The merging of these elements made it difficult to distinguish where the intended real – the building’s architecture and fixed objects began and where the fictionalized reality of the artist’s encoded space ended.

-Electrical wires were also embedded into the studio’s floor which weaved their way across the hall, connecting to VP2’s sister installation the x-Series (VP1).
+Electrical wires which were embedded into the VP2’s floor, weaved their way across the hall, connecting to VP2’s sister installation The X-Series (VP1).

 Below are links to texts related to The Skinning of Memory (VP2) Installation that were published as part of my MFA Thesis, 2010.
 Specific segments have been revised and updated for this post.
 John Naccarato, 2022